codekraft-studio/webstart/README.md

 When runned with the `build` command it will __disable__ the code __source maps__ and __minify all__ the website files (html, js, scss) place them in the `dist` folder which is __production ready__.

+## Features
+When you are building your project for the web, usually you want to test it's performances and if is compliant with __Web Fundamentals__ and more.
+Hopefully Google is very good to deal with it and has produced a node tool called [lighthouse]() which scans for you any website and evaluate it.

+This service is integrated in the repository so after you built your project it will automatically run the __perfomances report__.
+When the report process has done you will find the output files containing the results on `output` folder.

+You will find both the JSON result and the HTML result.

+You can inspect the JSON result using the official [lighthouse viewer](https://googlechrome.github.io/lighthouse/viewer/) provided by Google, simply drag 'n drop the file on the site.

 ---

 ## Contributing